 The standard set of benchmark instances for JS-TWT with 10 machines and 10 jobs are due to Pinedo and Singer (1999) who modify 22 well-known instances of $Jm//C{max}$ by adding due dates and unit tardiness weights for their purposes.
-For job j, the due date is set as $d_j = r_j + \lfloor f \sum{i=1}^m p{ij} \rfloor$ , where f is referred to as the due date tightness factor, and assumes one of the values 1.3, 1.5, or 1.6.
+For job j, the due date is set as $d_j = r_j + \lfloor f \sum{i=1}^{m} p{ij} \rfloor$, where f is referred to as due date tightness factor, and assumes one of the values 1.3, 1.5, or 1.6.
 The unit tardiness weights are set to 1, 2, and 4 for 20%, 60%, and 20% of the jobs, respectively, in line with the distribution of customer order priorities observed in practice.
 The optimal solutions for these instances are obtained by Singer and Pinedo (1998); however, it appears that in this paper the branch-and-bound algorithm was either stopped prematurely or the due dates were inadvertently set too tight because solutions better than those reported by Singer and Pinedo (1998) appear in subsequent research.
 Kreipl (2000), De Bontridder (2005), and Essafi et al. (2008) all demonstrate the quality of their algorithms on this set of instances, and we follow suit.
-In addition, Essafi et al. (2008) create a new set of benchmark instances for JS-TWT based on the instances created by Lawrence (1984) and frequently used for $Jm//C{max}$ .
-These instances cover a range of sizes from $5 \times 10 \ (m \times n)$ to $10 \times 30$ , and Essafi et al. (2008) adapt these instances to JS-TWT by following the procedure described above.
+In addition, Essafi et al. (2008) create a new set of benchmark instances for JS-TWT based on the instances created by Lawrence (1984) and frequently used for $Jm//C{max}$.
+These instances cover a range of sizes from 5×10 ($m \times n$) to 10×30 , and Essafi et al. (2008) adapt these instances to JS-TWT by following the procedure described above.
 We also present results for this new set of instances.

 The algorithms we developed were implemented in Visual Basic (VB) under Excel.
 The transportation problems were solved by IBM ILOG CPLEX 9.1 through the VB interface provided by the IBM ILOG OPL 3.7.1 Component Libraries.
-The numerical experiments were performed on a single core of an HP Compaq DX 7400 computer with a 2.40 GHz Intel Core 2 Quad Q6600 CPU and 3.25 GB of RAM running on Windows XP.
-The Excel/VB environment was selected for ease and speed of development at the expense of computational speed, and an equivalent C/C++ implementation would probably be several times faster.
+The numerical experiments were performed on a single core of an HP Compaq DX 7400 computer with a 2.40 GHz Intel Core 2 Quad Q6600 processor and 3.25 GB of memory running on Windows XP.
+The Excel/VB environment was selected for ease and speed of development at the expense of computational speed.
+The integer operation benchmarks Standard Performance Evaluation Corporation (1996) and Standard Performance Evaluation Corporation (2007) published by the Standard Performance Evaluation Corporation indicate that our workstation is about 6.4 times faster than the Dell XPS P90c computer used by Pinedo and Singer (1999) in order to solve their benchmark instances for JS-TWT.
+On the other hand, based on our comparisons for simple but intensive computing tasks, an equivalent C program is about 6.75 times faster than the corresponding Excel/VB code.
+That is, we reckon that our implementation environment is approximately as slow as that of Pinedo and Singer (1999).
 This point should be taken into account while evaluating the times reported in our study.